openframeworks/ofSite/_documentation/math/ofVec4f.markdown

 _inlined_description: _

 Returns a copy of this vector with its length (magnitude) restricted to a maximum of 'max' units by scaling down if necessary.

-***return:***
+Parameters:
+max The maximum length of the new vector.
-	A copy of the current vector that is at most 'max' units long.
+Returns: A copy of the current vector that is at most 'max' units long.